 Authors need not be members of the Division of Neuropsychology but non-members are encouraged to join.

 Details may be obtained from www.bps.org.uk/don or by contacting the membership team at [email protected].

 Submissions that do not obviously fall into one of the categories below should be discussed with the Editor ahead of submission.

 Submitted articles should be of relevance to neuropsychology or neuropsychological practice.
 Articles could include guidelines for practice, the results of service evaluations, or debate about policy or practice.
 Articles should be as short as is consistent with clear presentation of the subject matter and will normally be 1000-2500 words in length.
 If you feel an article of over 2500 words is justified, please state the reasons in an accompanying email so that this request can be considered.
 All articles should include an abstract or summary of no more than 150 words at the beginning of the paper.

 Papers of up to 1000 words in length will also be considered for publication.
 These papers also require a 150 word abstract.

 Submissions are sought from authors who wish to write thought-provoking pieces designed to inform and stimulate current debate.

 4. Student submissions

-Research findings from by postgraduate students are welcome, as long as the research is relevant to the field of neuropsychology.
+Research findings from by postgraduate students are welcome as long as the content is relevant to the field of neuropsychology.
 Please follow the guidance provided for refereed papers when submitting contributions of this nature.

 5. Practice Exchange